 - Vibrations can also ruin the quality of your wine.
 Most people open their refrigerator often throughout the day.
 This causes the wine to move around too much.
 Most traditional refrigerators also vibrate regularly, on their own.

 To learn the do’s and don’ts of wine storage, check out this comprehensive article I wrote.
-It will guide you through the entire process of wine storage and ensure you are ever misguided.
+It will guide you through the entire process of wine storage and ensure you are never misguided.

 Humidity Control and Wine Storage